Paaaarth1909/walmart-bot/README.md

 ### Adding New Products

-To add new products, modify the `products` object in `VoiceBot.js`:
+To add new products, modify the `products` object in `VoiceBot.jsx`:

 ```javascript
 const products = {